Grounded Elements, Down to Earth

 I could not feature Canyon Clay as a paint color without featuring an item with clay material.
 This carved bowl is from Pottery by Osa.
 Osa Atoe uses red stoneware clay (also known as terracotta) for her pottery.
 Osa’s work often includes portions unstamped, unglazed, or carved with geometric patterns.
 Her work expresses multiculturalism and human universality.
 Osa’s shop is updated monthly so be sure to stay in the loop!

-To round out this curated palette is this print from The Everyday Print Company.
+To round out this curated palette is this print from Love Mezay, formerly known as The Everyday Print Company.
 This minimalist print showcases a simple rainbow in the terracotta color.
 Mezay Ugbo, a Nigerian-Indian artist based in India, created the Everyday Print Co.
 The shop showcases printed art featuring women, objects, and nature in neutral colors.

 Check out last month’s featured paint color and matching curated items: Color in Review: Mystical Shade SW 6276 – Gray Decor